MatuKahsay/Interactive-RPG-Simulating-University-Life/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-c66648af7eb3fe8bc4f294546bfd86ef473780cde1dea487d3c4ff354943c9ae.svg)](https://classroom.github.com/online_ide?assignment_repo_id=9905812&assignment_repo_type=AssignmentRepo)
  > As you complete each section you **must** remove the prompt text.
 Every *turnin* of this project includes points for formatting of this README so keep it clean and keep it up to date.
- > Prompt text is any lines beginning with "\>"
- > Replace anything between \<...\> with your project specifics and remove angle brackets.
-For example, you need to name your project and replace the header right below this line with that title (no angle brackets).
 # Average Life of a UCR student
- > Your author list below should include links to all members GitHub (remove existing author).

 Authors:
 Alexander Dobmeier, https://github.com/zanderdo